Arunm619/coding/readme.md

-1.Function to check if a singly linked list is palindrome
+**1.Function to check if a singly linked list is palindrome** [See Solution](https://gist.github.com/arun-sudharsan/6822dd1510f771067c5a561b7d67ea7a)

 2.Remove duplicates from an unsorted linked list